The Power of the Daleks: Conception and writing

-The Power of the Daleks is the first serial to star Patrick Troughton, following the first regeneration of the Doctor, which was a solution proposed by producer Innes Lloyd to account for the departure of original Doctor, William Hartnell.
-Hartnell was known to be difficult, particularly after the original production team left in 1965; arguments over the direction of the show were common by late 1965 with then-producer John Wiles, and Wiles unsuccessfully tried to replace him.
+Doctor Who's lead actor William Hartnell was known to be difficult, particularly after the original production team left in 1965; arguments over the direction of the show were common by late 1965 with then-producer John Wiles, and Wiles unsuccessfully tried to replace him.
 Wiles' successor Innes Lloyd, while having a more positive relationship with Hartnell, advised the actor to leave with approval of the BBC's head of drama series Shaun Sutton.
 Hartnell decided to leave earlier than contracted on 16 July 1966.
 BBC memos indicate the Doctor's regeneration was meant to be a "horrifying" metaphysical change.
 The producers compared it to the hallucinogenic drug LSD, which had the side-effect of "hell and dank horror".
 Story editor Gerry Davis was inspired by the change in Strange Case of Dr Jekyll and Mr Hyde.
 Polly and Ben were written as initially distrustful of the Doctor, mirroring the audience's likely reaction.

 For Patrick Troughton's debut story as the Doctor, the production team decided to re-introduce the Daleks, last seen in the 1965-66 serial The Daleks' Master Plan.
 Daleks were already an established enemy, popular with audiences, and as critic John Kenneth Muir has noted, while the Doctor had changed significantly with the introduction of a new lead actor, "the producers took no chances" with a serial centred on such a familiar foe as Daleks.
 The Daleks also allowed the Doctor and the audience, who knew the Daleks were evil, to be a step ahead in the story than the Vulcan characters, allowing for suspense.

 Terry Nation, creator of the Daleks, was too busy with The Baron to write the serial and gave permission for another writer to write the Daleks.
 The serial was written by David Whitaker, the series' original story editor, with uncredited rewrites by his successor, Dennis Spooner.
 Nation discussed possibilities of the Daleks' usage with Whitaker.
 Spooner's rewrites were focused on characterising this new Doctor, which Whitaker initially left vague, and he and Davis were unavailable for rewrites when they were requested by Doctor Who co-creator Sydney Newman.
 Director Christopher Barry had previously worked with Troughton; he believes this led to him being tapped for the job, his fifth serial for the programme.
 Working titles for this story included The Destiny of Doctor Who, and the third episode was subtitled Servants of Masters in the rehearsal script.
 Whitaker delivered the scripts between 25 July and 5 September 1966, with his revisions to the last three episodes completed between 20 and 23 September.
 Spooner's rewrites for the first two episodes were delivered 13 October.